JetBrains/teamcity-documentation/topics/install-and-start-teamcity-agents.md

 <video href="dvyDCzOJJZw"
 title="TeamCity tutorial — How to connect local agents to your TeamCity server"/>

->Please mind that _Use authentication token..._ option referenced in the video is currently available only for TeamCity Cloud instances.
+>Please note that the _Use authentication token..._ option referenced in the video is currently available only for TeamCity Cloud instances.
 >
 {type="warning" product="tc"}